laidbackware/ducc/README.md

      Images should transported to the target Docker host and use `docker load` to add images to the local Docker cache.
 - 'docker-compose.yml' should be updated to reflect the new image location and/or tags images.

-## Downloaded Docker Images
+### Downloaded Docker Images
-At runtime
+The following images are needed, with the tags being available in `docker-compose.yml`.
 - concourse/concourse
-- cfidentity/uaa
+- cloudfoundry/uaa
 - minio/minio
 - postgres
 - pcfseceng/credhub

-# TODO
-- Refactor to use latest Alpine based UAA image
-- Add second compose file and scripts to enable generation of tls certs for all components